Fetal Heart Research

 Clinical Fetal Heart Research

 The Center for Advanced Fetal Care’s Fetal Heart Program has been actively involved in fetal heart research for the last thirteen years.
 Our team has been developing new imaging techniques in an effort to detect heart abnormalities in the first trimester.
 Our research is centered on growth patterns and brain development in different congenital heart defects.
-Here is some of the ongoing research we’ve participated in:
+Here is some of the ongoing research we have participated in:

 - Growth patterns and brain development in different congenital heart defects